Paris solo travel: everything you need to know

 Hotels with an Eiffel Tower view

 If you want to stay at that hotel that has an oval window with a view of the Eiffel Tower that’s all over Instagram, it’s called Le Metropolitan.
 I think it’s expensive and overrated and you can find other hotels with great views of the Eiffel Tower in Paris.
-Some more budget friendly examples are Hotel Gustave, Hotel La Comtesse Tour Eiffel, Pullman Paris Tour Eiffel, Hotel Le Walt by Inwood Hotels, and Hotel La Comtesse.
+Some more budget friendly examples are Hotel Gustave, Hotel La Comtesse Tour Eiffel, Pullman Paris Tour Eiffel, and Hotel Le Walt by Inwood Hotels.

 Hostels